 COVID-19 Resource Information

-- Effective from May 1, 2020 at 12:00 A.M. until June 12, 2020 at 11:59 P.M., all residents and visitors of the State of Georgia shall practice Social Distancing.
+- Effective from August 1, 2020 at 12:00 A.M. until August 15, 2020 at 11:59 P.M., all residents and visitors of the State of Georgia shall practice Social Distancing.
 All residents and visitors of the State of Georgia are strongly encouraged to wear face coverings as practicable while outside their homes or place of residence, except when eating, drinking, or exercising outdoors.
 All residents and visitors of the State of Georgia shall practice sanitation in accordance with the guidelines published by the Centers for Disease Control and Prevention.
-Read the complete Executive Order for April 23, 2020 here and Executive Order for April 30, 2020 here.

 - Those persons who live in a nursing home or long-term care facility, including inpatient hospice, assisted living communities, personal care homes, intermediate care homes, community living arrangements, and community integration homes.

 - Those persons who have chronic lung disease.

 - Those persons who have moderate to severe asthma.